slowernews/wisdom-tldr/chapters/chapter_appendix.md

 'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson

-Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius, and a lot of courage, to move in the opposite direction.
+'Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius, and a lot of courage, to move in the opposite direction.' -- Ernst F. Schumacher

 Genius and talent are rare, and as such, the most sensitive trigger for envy.

 HINT: talent is fragile.
 To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.